 While summers can get muggy, June through August is the busiest season in Nebraska for a few reasons: All the attractions are open, outdoor patio bars are hopping, and the rivers are cool for cruising.
 Temperatures cool in fall, when communities throughout Nebraska throw harvest festivals to celebrate the state’s farming heritage.
 By late fall, ice and snow become common.
 Throughout winter, blizzards can make driving dangerous, so take care if you’re visiting in the cold months of December to March.
 Spring brings the remarkable migration of sandhill cranes, some that fly thousands of miles to rest and recharge around the Platte River.
 Late spring, the temperatures are typically warm and lack summer’s high humidity.
 But it’s also the main season for tornadoes, so pay attention to official weather advisories this time of year.

-What are the top things to do in Nebraska?
+Top things to do in Nebraska

 Sandhills Journey Scenic Byway

 Take Nebraska Highway 2 west from Grand Island through the largest dune system in the Western Hemisphere.
 Known as the Sandhills, these dunes aren’t the ever-shifting mountains of sand you might expect.
 They’re mostly stabilized with vegetation — golden-green hills that ripple across the prairie.
 This 272-mile, scenic road trip has plenty of outdoor diversions along the way, including mountain biking trails in the Nebraska National Forest and canoe trips along the Dismal River.